syncfusion-content/javascript-docs/js/Schedule/Appearance-and-Styling.md

 **Adaptive Schedule**

 * The **Schedule** control has been provided with the built-in support for adaptive functionality.
-With this behavior enabled, the **Schedule** control can be accessed in any of the mobile devices as per the screen size.
+With this behaviour enabled, the **Schedule** control can be accessed in any of the mobile devices as per the screen size.

 * To enable the adaptive layout of the **Schedule** control, it is necessary to set the property **isResponsive** to **True.** By default, it is set to **false**.